EarthObservation/rvt-qgis/docs/index.rst

 Acknowledgment
 --------------

-Development of RVT was part financed by the European Commission's Culture Programme through the ArchaeoLandscapes Europe project and by the Slovenian Research Agency core funding No. P2-0406, and by research projects No. J2-9251, No. J6-7085 and No. J6-9395.
+Development of RVT Python scripts was part financed by the Slovenian Research Agency core funding No. P2-0406 and by research projects No. J6-9395 and J2-9251.
+Development of RVT QGIS plugin was part financed by PTS Consultancy via the UK Government Culture Recovery Fund.

 License
 -------